 Conclusions about passive stretching

 Since passive stretching falls under the category of static stretching, you can probably extrapolate some of the information in the research to your own workouts.
 To maximize your time, perhaps it is better to perform dynamic stretching and body weight warm-ups, like lunges and leg swings, before you lift or run.
-Save passive stretching after your workout or bedtime as a way to relax your body and mind.
+Save passive stretching after exercise or before bedtime as a way to relax your body and mind.